- To tabulate is to arrange data or information in columns and tables.

 When you do a study and find out how much a pack of notebook paper costs in eight different stores and then you create a table with the name of the store along one side and the prices and sizes of paper packs along the other, this is an example of a time when you tabulate the information learned in your study.

-Origin: < LL tabulatus, pp. of tabulare: see tablature
+Origin: from Late Latin tabulatus, past participle of tabulare: see tablature

 transitive verb tab·u·lat·ed, tab·u·lat·ing, tab·u·lates

 - To arrange in tabular form; condense and list.